top of page

 Early in 2021 we changed the handles on the Piledriver to be removable.

-By do this our customers with limited room in their trailers would be able to create more space.
+By doing this our customers with limited room in their trailers would be able to create more space.
 There is a simple

 pin that secures them.
 We suggest if you don't plan on removing them then simply use a nut and bolt to connect them.